oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 A snapshot is a view of a virtual machine's operating system and applications on any or all available disks at a given point in time.
 Take a snapshot of a virtual machine before you make a change to it that may have unintended consequences.
 You can use a snapshot to return a virtual machine to a previous state.

 **Important:** Before taking a live snapshot of a virtual machine using OpenStack Volume (Cinder) disks, you must freeze and thaw the guest filesystem manually.
 This cannot be done with the Engine, and must be executed using the REST API.
-See [Freeze Virtual Machine Filesystems Action](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/rest-api-guide/index.html#Freeze_Virtual_Machine_Filesystems_Action) in the *oVirt REST API Guide* for more information.

 **Creating a Snapshot of a Virtual Machine**